NormalVR/Normcore-Documentation/src/realtime/readme.md

 //TODO: update link to RealtimePrefabLoadDelegate

 ### Instantiating a prefab
 Once you've created a realtime prefab, you can instantiate it at runtime using  [`Realtime.Instantiate()`](../reference/classes/Normal.Realtime.Realtime#Instantiate).
-This will create a fresh instance of the prefab on all clients, and connect all RealtimeComponents together so that any state they synchronize will automatically be replicated to all clients.
+This will create a fresh instance of the prefab on all clients and connect all RealtimeComponents together so that any state they synchronize will automatically be replicated to all clients.

 // TODO: I do think a nice graphic at the top of this section will really help the copy on this page make more sense.
 // TODO: Put architecture image here that shows the relationship.
 Maybe link to the Architecture page too?